Back to Insights

 5. Reconsider later –

-After you have migrated to Microsoft 365 and have a chance to use it for some time, you may want to re-evaluate your licences periodically to make sure that your employees are on the right plans.
+After you have migrated to Microsoft 365 and have had a chance to use it for some time, you may want to re-evaluate your licences periodically to make sure that your employees are on the right plans.

 There are a few ways to do this: you can see usage statistics on which programmes your employees use.
-The first thing you can do is just talk to your manager – what ‘s going on?
+The first thing you can do is just talk to your manager – what‘s going on?
 What aren’t there?
 Are they missing something?
 Are there any programmes which they are not using?

 You may find that you can transfer some or all of your workers to a lower plan and save a bit of money.
 However, before you do so, you need to make sure that the reason they don’t use a specific system is that they don’t need it and not that they don’t know how to use it.